franodangelo/franodangelo/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/franco-dangelo/)

 # 💫 About Me:
 👀 I'm interested in working in technology to help with all my knowledge in development.
-I am currently looking for my first job in IT!
 <br>💞️ I’m looking to collaborate in social impact projects, in which I can really solve people's needs.
 The projects that interest me the most are those related to products, entertainment and sports.
 <br>🧠  I’m currently learning Next.js, TailwindCSS & Responsive design.
 <br>✉️  You can contact me at ffrancodangelo@gmail.com